Will there be a Messiah season 2 on Netflix? When will it be released? What happened in season 1?

 **CONTAINS SPOILERS**

-As talked about above, the central conceit of the opening sequence was the case of Al-Masih (who additionally goes by the identify Payam Golshiri) a mysterious determine who claims to be the second coming of Christ.
+As talked about above, the central conceit of the opening collection was the case of Al-Masih (who additionally goes by the title Payam Golshiri) a mysterious determine who claims to be the second coming of Christ.

-We additionally know that he has some kind of reference to Oscar Wallace, a cyber-terrorist and Williams School professor, and that he has positioned nice belief in a woman named Rebecca – who delivers a message that “Al-Masih is the eye…the eye of the storm.”
+We additionally know that he has some form of reference to Oscar Wallace, a cyber-terrorist and Williams School professor, and that he has positioned nice belief in a lady named Rebecca – who delivers a message that “Al-Masih is the eye…the eye of the storm.”

-At this stage, it’s anyone’s guess – however on the very least we are able to count on a possible second season to proceed to discover the chance of Al-Masih being the second coming or a extra malevolent being… and perhaps even offering a solution somehow!
+At this stage, it’s anyone’s guess – however on the very least we are able to anticipate a possible second season to proceed to discover the probability of Al-Masih being the second coming or a extra malevolent being… and possibly even offering a solution by hook or by crook!

 Who’s within the solid of Messiah season 2?

-We are able to count on nearly all of the season one solid to reprise their roles within the occasion of a second season – so we must always see extra of Michelle Monaghan (True Detective), Mehdi Dehbi (London Has Fallen), Tomer Sisley (We’re the Millers) and John Ortiz (Quick and Livid).
+We are able to anticipate nearly all of the season one solid to reprise their roles within the occasion of a second season – so we should always see extra of Michelle Monaghan (True Detective), Mehdi Dehbi (London Has Fallen), Tomer Sisley (We’re the Millers) and John Ortiz (Quick and Livid).

 As for any new stars – there’s no information but, however as quickly as we hear something we’ll let you realize.